-All students are required to have health insurance (see the Student Handbook for details).
-Prior to registration new students must submit the completed Health Form to the Office of Student Financial Services, including the record of immunization.
+All students are required to have health insurance (see the Student Handbook or the College's web site at www.huntingdon.edu for details).
+Prior to registration new students must submit the completed Enrollment Information Packet to the Office of Admission, including the record of immunization.
 Immunizations must be up to date as outlined on the Health Form.
 A physical examination is not required.

-During the New Student Orientation session(s), each student will meet with a First-Year Experience or academic advisor to discuss the remaining College core requirements, the curriculum, and course selections for the semester.
-If all official final college and university transcripts have not been received and evaluated by the College, a student's first semester of enrollment may be affected.
+During the New Student Orientation session(s), each student will meet with an advisor to discuss the remaining College core requirements, the curriculum, and course selections for the semester.
+If all Advanced Placement, College Level Examination Program, International Baccalaureate, and final college and university transcripts have not been received and evaluated by the College, a student's first semester of enrollment may be affected.